Antetokounmpo, Bucks roll past short-handed Pacers, 142-133

 The Bucks moved within a game of the Brooklyn Nets for the Eastern Conference’s No. 2 playoff seed.

-Khris Middleton added 22 points, Brook Lopez had 21, and Jrue Holiday finished with 20 points and 14 assists.
+Khris Middleton added 22 points and Holiday finished with 20 points and 14 assists.

-Antetokounmpo scored 11 points in the pivotal third quarter, when the Bucks outscored the Pacers 40-30 to build a 13-point lead.

-Four of the seven ruled-out Pacers were starters, then All-Star forward Domantas Sabonis came out after tweaking his left knee in the third quarter.
-Sabonis had 10 points, 14 assists and six rebounds when he sat down.
+The Pacers dressed just 10 players, then lost Sabonis after he took a knee to the quad.
+He had 10 points, 14 assists and six rebounds, and wanted to keep playing.
+But the team played it safe.

-Despite the lack of bodies, Indiana kept pace for a half with 3-pointers.
-Justin Holiday hit six in the first quarter as the home team took a 39-38 lead into the break.
+Indiana kept pace for a half with 3-pointers.
+Justin Holiday, Jrue’s older brother, hit six in the first quarter as the home team took a 39-38 lead into the break.
 He didn’t hit one in the second quarter, but the Pacers had 13 3s by halftime and trailed just 69-66.

+“He had a good game, but I don’t think they had enough firepower,” Jrue Holiday said of Justin.
+“Even though they had more 3s, we had a lot more of everything else.”

-Holiday led the Pacers with 26 points.
+Justin Holiday led the Pacers with 26 points.
 T.J.
 McConnell added 23, and Doug McDermott and Oshae Brissett each had 19.

 TIP-INS